All-Stars Project- Fulani Fellowship

-The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program has been established by the Department of Defense (DOD) to support undergraduate and graduate students pursuing degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
-The program aims to increase the number of civilian scientists and engineers working at DOD laboratories.Scholarships awarded include a stipend of $25,000 to $38,000 a year, full tuition, health insurance contribution, and book allowance.
-Open to undergraduate and graduate students.
-Application deadline: December 16, 2013.
+The SMART Scholarship for Service Program was established by the Department of Defense to support undergraduate and graduate students pursuing degrees in science, technology, engineering and mathematics disciplines.
+The program aims to increase the number of civilian scientists and engineers working at DOD laboratories.
+It is open to undergraduate and graduate students.

 For more information and application form go to the website above.

 Application deadline: Applications are reviewed twice annually on March 1 and October 1 by 2:00 p.m.
 PST on these dates.